Wednesday, 13 July 2016

 We noticed our friend Walter walking up carrying a baguette and a large jar of pickles, which he proceeded to finish off at an outside table.
 He had just found out that it was permissible to bring food from elsewhere into a bar, and came inside to tell us the good news.

-At first we stumbled along at the base of the highway embankment, wondering whether a car would come careering over the edge onto us, but then we got onto a peaceful path that undulated across fields and entered a forest.
+At first we stumbled along at the base of the highway embankment, wondering whether a car would come hurtling over the edge on top of us, but then we got onto a peaceful path that undulated across fields and entered a forest.